The Quintessential Quintuplets

-The series is published in English by Kodansha USA under the Kodansha Comics imprint.
-The anime series is licensed in North America under a Crunchyroll–Funimation partnership.
+The series is published in English by Kodansha USA under their Kodansha Comics imprint.
 An anime television series adaptation produced by Tezuka Productions aired from January to March 2019 on TBS and other channels.
 A second season produced by Bibury Animation Studios aired from January to March 2021.
 The second season's sequel, The Quintessential Quintuplets Movie, was released as a film in May 2022.
+An anime television special produced by Shaft premiered in September 2023.
+A second anime television special produced by Bibury Animation Studios premiered in December 2024.